This chapter describes the overall architecture of Metawidget.

 Stub child widgets can be used to suppress widget creation entirely or to replace automatic widget creation with one or more other widgets with different bindings.

 Facet child widgets pass through to the chosen Layout as decorations (such as button bars).

-InspectionResultProcessors can be plugged in to the pipeline to include, exclude or sort business object properties.
+InspectionResultProcessors can be plugged in to the pipeline to include, exclude or sort domain object properties.

 WidgetBuilders can be plugged in to the pipeline to control widget creation.
 They can be configured through xxxWidgetBuilderConfig classes.

 WidgetProcessors can be plugged in to the pipeline to fine-tune widget properties.
 They can be configured through xxxWidgetProcessorConfig classes.

 Layouts can be plugged in to the pipeline to control layout.
 They can be configured through xxxLayoutConfig classes.